hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Will men entice, and likewise make them stay;
 >
-> 'Tis men that they make pay, ladies they know
+> It is men that they make pay, ladies they know
 >
 > To balls without their purses often go.
 >